keisuke198619/minimum_trajectory_prediction/readme.md

 ## Minimum Trajectory Prediction Code
-This is the python code for minimum trajectory prediction using STATSPerform trajectory data (private: should not be shared)
+This is the python code for minimum trajectory prediction using STATSPerform trajectory data (should not be shared)

 ## Author
 Keisuke Fujii